PRODYNA/magnolia-cms-mailchimp-integration/README.md

 ![[import-campaign-notification.png]]

 ### Action: Add/Edit Campaign
-When selecting the Add/Edit Action, the user is promted to fill the form with the following information.
+When selecting the Add/Edit Action, the user is prompted to fill the form with the following information.
 ![[add-campaign.png]]
 When the Confirm button is clicked, the form information is saved on JCR.

-### Action: Delete Campaing
+### Action: Delete Campaign
 When a Campaign is selected, the Delete action will remove it from the JCR.
 The respective notification will be displayed.
 ![[delete-campaign.png]]